-- Ensure official transcripts are received and on file as required by AOEU. - Check email account regularly for important university communications. - Read and adhere to all published policies and procedures. - Maintain communication with a university representative. - Ensure name, mailing address, learner location, and personal information are on file and correct. - Meet or complete all academic prerequisites and grading standards. - Complete coursework within the course run dates and submit work on time.
-Technology, human error, or internet problems is not a valid excuse for turning in assignments late. - Request exemptions to policy in advance. - Submit disputes of grades in writing. - · Maintain professional communication with all university faculty and staff.
+- Ensuring official transcripts are received and on file as required by AOEU. - Checking university-issued email accounts regularly for important university communications. - Reading and adhering to all published policies and procedures. - Maintaining communication with a university representative. - Ensuring name, mailing address, learner location, and personal information are on file and correct. - Meeting or completing all academic prerequisites and grading standards. - Completing coursework within the course run dates and submitting work on time.
+Technology, human error, or internet problems are not valid excuses for turning in assignments late. - Requesting exemptions to policy in advance. - Submitting disputes in writing. - Maintaining professional communication with all university faculty and staff.

-Accommodations Under the Americans with Disabilities Act (ADA)
+8.02 Accommodations Under the Americans with Disabilities Act